-Graduate students have access to additional computing resources at the Fort Smith Center, Central Arkansas Center, and Rogers Center.
+Graduate students have access to additional computing resources at the Fort Smith Center, Little Rock Center, and Rogers Center.
 Computers with Internet access and laser printing are available for student use in common study areas.
-Wireless Internet coverage for portable computing devices is available as well.
+Wireless Internet access is also available.